Stuart Anderson (politician): Parliamentary career

 Anderson was selected as the Conservative prospective parliamentary candidate for Wolverhampton South West in December 2018.
 He was elected to Parliament as MP for Wolverhampton South West at the 2019 general election with 48.3% of the vote and a majority of 1,661.

 During the 2019 general election campaign, Anderson repeatedly pledged his support for Johnson's Brexit withdrawal agreement and said he would support a no-deal Brexit if Johnson's Withdrawal Agreement Bill were not passed.

 Following the election, he was named by The Guardian as one of the seven "most controversial" new Conservative MPs, due to his receipt of an illegal dividend as a director of a now defunct company.

 In January 2020, The Independent reported that Anderson appeared to have edited his own Wikipedia article (with an account named "Stuart Anderson MP") to remove information about the unlawful payments he had accepted, and made a minor correction about the directorship of one of his companies.

 In October 2020, Anderson voted against an opposition day motion calling on the government to continue funding free school meals for 1.4 million disadvantaged children over the school holidays until Easter 2021 during the COVID-19 pandemic.
-Labour accused the Conservatives of voting to let children go hungry; Anderson said he opposed the motion, as he believed it was "the role of the wider welfare system to help families that require extra support" outside school term.
+Anderson said he opposed the motion, as he believed it was "the role of the wider welfare system to help families that require extra support" outside school term.
 He said that the government had temporarily increased Universal Credit by £20 a week until April 2021, although he abstained on a later opposition day motion calling on the government to stop the planned cut in Universal Credit and Working Tax Credit in April.
 Following the vote, empty plates were left outside his constituency office in protest.
 Anderson said that he had received death threats following the vote, saying, "I've been told to watch myself if I turn up anywhere.
 Other MPs have had a lot worse than me and some are afraid to go outside their house at the moment".
 The following month, the government U-turned on the policy, which Anderson welcomed.

 Anderson claimed £3,598 of taxpayers' money on parliamentary expenses for utilities in 2021, more than any other MP.